V-Varga/TrichoCompare/README.md

 conda create -n MitoFates-env
 conda activate MitoFates-env
 #installing dependencies, as per the README
-conda install -c conda-forge libsvm==3.0
+#The program README recommends libsvm==3.0
-#so that didn't work because conda doesn't go that far back
+#however, conda doesn't go that far back
-#lowest conda can do is
+#the oldest conda can do is
 conda install -c conda-forge libsvm==3.16
 #install necessary perl libraries
 #have to do some installation of perl stuff first